-SPANISH 20-3Y
+SPANISH 20

-Pre-requisite: 50% in Spanish 10
+Recommended: 50% in Spanish 10

 This is an intermediate level language course which is designed to develop the comprehension, vocabulary, grammar, and speech necessary to communicate effectively in Spanish.
 Students will learn the past tense, present progressive and imperative verb tenses.
-The course contains a large number of useful and practical expressions dealing with all phases of life including arts and culture, shopping, food, sports, hobbies and home.
+The course contains a large number of useful and practical expressions dealing with all phases of life including arts & culture, shopping, food, sports, hobbies and home.
 The class is conducted mostly in Spanish and includes an in-depth study of various aspects of the Spanish culture and civilization.

-SPANISH 30-3Y
+SPANISH 30

-(5 credits) Pre-requisite: 50% in Spanish 20 This course is designed to develop comprehension, vocabulary, grammar and speech necessary to communicate effectively at an advanced level.
+Recommended: 50% in Spanish 20

+This course is designed to develop comprehension, vocabulary, grammar and speech necessary to communicate effectively at an advanced level.
 It is the culmination of grammar, idioms and expressions needed for the study of literature and speech.